History of the Jews in Algeria: After WWII

-These accords led to a mass exodus of ‘pieds noirs’.
-In the early 1960s while North African Jews faced a wave of anti-Semitism in the Maghreb.
-Moreover, Algerian Jews also identify with their attachment to France, which Algerians revealed in the nineteenth century in their fight for French naturalisation.
+The accords led to a mass exodus of pieds noirs in the early 1960s, while North African Jews faced a wave of antisemitism in the Maghreb.
+Moreover, Algerian Jews also identified more with their attachment to France, which Algerians discovered in the nineteenth century in their fight for French naturalization.
 The Jews of Algeria, but also of Morocco and Tunisia, showed a great attachment to metropolitan France, as shown by their attitude during the colonial wars and their choice to settle in France: "The Jews felt perfectly French and proud to be so.
-Moreover, the anti-Semitic violence that had been manifesting itself in the colony since the last quarter of the nineteenth century affected every aspect of daily life in minute detail.
+Moreover, the antisemitic violence that had been manifesting itself in the colony since the last quarter of the nineteenth century affected every aspect of daily life in minute detail.